Global carmakers and luxury brands hit as virus shuts down China's 'motor city' - Local News 8

 Global carmakers and luxury brands hit as virus shuts down China’s ‘motor city’

+Global carmakers and luxury goods firms are facing a hit to their business in China due to disruption caused by the spread of a deadly virus that could drag down an already slowing economy.

-Renault, Honda and Peugeot owner PSA Group are among the global companies that have large manufacturing plants in Wuhan, China, the center of a coronavirus outbreak that has claimed dozens of lives.
+Renault, Honda and Peugeot owner PSA Group are among several companies that have large manufacturing plants in Wuhan — ground zero of the coronavirus outbreak that has already claimed dozens of lives.

 The three automakers have operations in China’s “motor city” through joint ventures with Dongfeng Motor Corporation, one of the country’s largest auto groups.

-Wuhan, a city of 11 million people, is now under partial lockdown after its airport and railway stations were closed to departing passengers on Thursday as fear over the outbreak spread.
+Wuhan, a city of 11 million people, is under partial lockdown after its airport and railway stations were closed to departing passengers on Thursday as fear over the outbreak spread.
 All public transport services in the city have been suspended, and some of the main highways closed.

-The nearby cities of Huanggang and Ezhou have also been affected.
+At least 10 cities and almost 30 million people in China’s central Hubei district are facing travel restrictions.
+Beijing and Shanghai are at the highest level of alert for a public health emergency.

-The transport disruption could cause headaches for businesses in the city, and comes at a bad time for carmakers in particular.
-The global auto industry is in a deep recession, which shows little signs of abating.
-The number of cars sold in China, the world’s largest market for vehicles, fell by 2.3 million in 2019, according to LMC Automotive.
+The transport disruptions could cause headaches for businesses, and hurt consumer spending at a time when carmakers are already struggling with falling sales.
+The global auto industry is in a deep recession, which shows few signs of abating.
+The number of cars sold in China, the world’s largest market, fell by 2.3 million in 2019, according to LMC Automotive.
 Chinese officials have said sales could fall again this year.

+Virus-related shutdowns are expected to hit spending over the upcoming Lunar New Year holiday, when consumers typically spend more on travel, entertainment and gifts, ratings agency S&P Global said Thursday.
+If spending on services such as transport and entertainment fell by 10%, China’s overall economic growth would contract by about 1.2 percentage points, it added.

 French carmaker Renault sold nearly 180,000 vehicles in China last year, or about 5% of its global car sales.
 It manufactures its flagship SUVs — the Kadjar and Koleos 2 models — at the Wuhan plant.